ni/nimble/specs/templates/table-column-hld.md

 ### Placeholder

-*Will the column support a `placeholder` for `undefined` and `null` values?
-Will the group header view display the standard strings for `undefined` and `null` values, or will there be something unique?*
+*What is the behavior of cells and group rows when the value is `undefined` or `null`?
+Will a `placeholder` be supported to display a specific interpretation for missing values (e.g. showing "Never run" in a date-time column of latest execution times)?
+Are there additional values (e.g. empty string) for which placeholders or default rendering need to be considered?*

 ### Delegated Events